Bayesian Active Learning for Discrete Latent Variable Models: Variational inference for GLM-HMMs

-For an IO-HMM with $K$ distinct states and Bernoulli-GLM observations, we want to learn variational posteriors for the initial state distribution $\pi_0 \in \Delta^{K-1}$, the transition matrix $A \in \mathbb{R}^{K \times K}$ and the weights of the GLMs, $\vw_{1:K} \in \mathbb{R}^{D}$.
+For a GLM-HMM with $K$ distinct states and Bernoulli-GLM observations, we want to learn variational posteriors for the initial state distribution $\pi_0 \in \Delta^{K-1}$, the transition matrix $A \in \mathbb{R}^{K \times K}$ and the weights of the GLMs, $\vw_{1:K} \in \mathbb{R}^{D}$.
 To do so, we use inputs to the model $\vx_{1:T}$ and their corresponding observations $y_{1:T}$.
 The unknown latent states corresponding to these trials are represented by $z_{1:T}$.

 Let's first first define prior distributions over the model parameters: